0x3333/UGUI/README.md

 * Prefixed all defines with `UGUI_`
 * Touch support is optional using `UGUI_USE_TOUCH` define
 * Added `UGUI_USE_COLOR_BW` for monochromatic displays, also added theme support
 * Added X11 Simulator.
-Based on the fork https://github.com/MarioIvancic/UGUI
+Based on the fork https://github.com/MarioIvancic/UGUI.
+Tested only on MacOS 10.14.
 * Added Simulation config
 * Added Simulation example
 * Added Function to convert from RGB565 to RGB888